Convergence of Decentralized Actor-Critic Algorithm in General-sum Markov Games: Decentralized Actor Critic Algorithm

+\(\lambda\) is a positive scalar, \(Z, D, \eta\) are defined in Theorem \ref{theorem:independent}, and \(L\) is defined in Lemma \ref{lem: LipschitzNearPF}. \end{theorem} { \begin{remark} In \eqref{eq: Chi_def}, \(\chi\) is weakly increasing with \(\kappa\) and \(\lambda\), as \(\Gamma(\cdot)\) is weakly increasing and upper-semicontinuous (see Lemma \ref{lem: Gamma_Prop}).
+If the game is a Markov potential game (i.e., \(\kappa = 0\)) and players have access to exact Q-functions, then they do not need to explore (i.e., \(\lambda = 0\)).
+In this case, the policy updates in \eqref{eq:d_pi}, evaluated at the exact Q-functions, converge to a Nash equilibrium.
+Indeed, with \(\kappa = 0\) and \(\lambda = 0\), one can follow the same steps as in the proof of Theorem \ref{thm: ConvergenceFiniteEquilibrium} to show that the second term in the optimization problem \eqref{eq: Chi_def} does not depend on \(\varepsilon\) since \(\Gamma(0) = 0\), and consequently, \(\chi = 0\). \end{remark} }

-Here, \(\lambda\) is a positive scalar, \(\Theta := DN \sqrt{2|S|}/\eta\), \(D := \frac{1}{1-\discount} \sup_{\pi\in\Pi}\bigg\|\frac{d^{\pi}_{\mu}}{\mu}\bigg\|_{\infty}\), and $\eta$ is a positive scalar that depends on the ergodicity of the probability transition function. \end{theorem} \begin{proof} Similar to the proof of Theorem \ref{theorem:independent}, this result boils down to show that, under the conditions presented in Theorem statement, any absolutely continuous trajectory of the continuous time differential inclusion \eqref{eq: diff_inclusion} converges to the set \(\tilde{\Lambda}\).
+\begin{proof}[Proof of Theorem \ref{thm: ConvergenceFiniteEquilibrium}] Similar to the proof of Theorem \ref{theorem:independent}, this result boils down to show that, under the conditions presented in Theorem statement, any absolutely continuous trajectory of the continuous time differential inclusion \eqref{eq: diff_inclusion} converges to the set \(\tilde{\Lambda}\).
 The proof comprises of two parts: first, we show that the trajectory of dynamical system \eqref{eq: diff_inclusion} will eventually converge to a close neighborhood of an approximate equilibrium, where one \(\pi^{\ast k}\) for some \(k\in [K]\).
 Second, we bound the maximum distance that the policy trajectory can be away from that equilibrium.
 These two steps together show that equilibrium will be refined in the set $\tilde{\Gamma}$ that is in the neighborhood of one equilibrium $\pi^{\ast k}$.

 Before presenting each of these steps in detail, we present a few preliminary results that will be used later.
 Define

 as the minimum distance between a pair of equilibrium policies.
 Additionally, define as the neighborhood set of a policy $\pi$ with radius $r$.
 Let \(\zeta\) be such that \(\Gamma(\zeta)\leq d^\ast/4\), which exists due to Lemma \ref{lem: Gamma_Prop}.
 This construction ensures that for any \(k, l\in [K]\) such that \(k\neq l\) it holds that